The-Poolz/RegistrationContract/README.md

 ```

 ## How can I register a new company?
+   Firstly, you need to specify a pool id and values, that will be filled in to the keys.
-   After than you should use the Register() function to register a new company.
+   After that you should use the Register() function to register a new company.
 ```solidity
     // to register a new company
     function Register(uint256 _poolId, string[] memory _values) external payable